For Faculty

 3. Preliminary results (if any) or indications suggesting that the proposed work is viable

-• Milestones, timeline, and budget (only 1 page – valued at 30% of the proposal):
+• Milestones, timeline, and budget page: (limited to a single page using 11 pt font or larger with 1″ margins – valued at 40% of proposal):

 3. Budget costs with justification for each item.
-Funds can be used towards student stipend, tuition (graduate and/or undergraduate), faculty summer salary, equipment, etc.
+Funds can be used towards student stipend, tuition (graduate and/or undergraduate), equipment, etc. (valued at 10% of proposal)

 Award amount: Proposers may request up to a maximum of $15,000 for a period of one academic year.